 People are fascinated and amazed by bamboo, as they should be.
 Although they technically belong to the grass family, many species of this vigorous perennial grow taller than trees.
 In the growing season, some bamboo can grow as much as a meter a day.
-And the lumber from this woody grass is stronger than maple and in some ways comparable to steel.
-We have so many superlatives to describe bamboo’s vitality and versatility.
-And many of us wonder, which species of bamboo is the biggest of all?
+The fibers of some bamboo species have tensile strength comparable to steel by weight, while the cured culms can be harder than many hardwoods.
+With so many superlatives to describe bamboo’s vitality and versatility, many of us wonder, which species of bamboo is the biggest of all?

 Authors and experts agree that Dendrocalamus sinicus is the largest species of bamboo on Earth.
 Also known as Giant Dragon Bamboo, D. sinicus can grow 150 feet tall, with culms more than 12 inches in diameter.
 Native to a narrow region in northern Laos, northern Thailand, and southwest China, this massive species only recently came to the attention of outsiders.
 Collectors and bamboo aficionados have since taken great interest, and now the seeds of Giant Dragon Bamboo are in high demand.
 It requires a tropical habitat to thrive.